Unified ab initio quantum-electrodynamical density-functional theory for cavity-modified electron-phonon-photon coupling in solids: Methodology

 where

 The coupling terms $A_{kj}$ and $B_{kj}$ arise from nuclear derivatives acting on the polaritonic states and correspond to conventional nonadiabatic couplings~\cite{martin2020electronic}, while $C_{kj}$ and $D_{kj}$ represent photon-assisted nonadiabatic couplings.
 Next, we neglect all $A_{kj}$, $B_{kj}$, $C_{kj}$ and $D_{kj}$ terms because of the large nuclear mass~\footnote{We note that the $C_{kj}$ and $D_{kj}$ terms become larger when the photon frequency becomes smaller.
 Therefore, below a certain photon frequency, we might not be able to neglect those terms, which we leave for the future investigation.}.
 This corresponds to a \ac{BO} approximation~\cite{martin2020electronic} on the polaritonic potential energy surfaces, in which the nuclear motion evolves on a single polaritonic surface $\epsilon_j(\{\underline{\mathbf{R}}\})$.
 Importantly, this approximation does not eliminate photon effects; instead, some of the cavity field effects enter through the polaritonic surface $\epsilon_j(\{\underline{\mathbf{R}}\})$, while nonadiabatic transitions between different polaritonic surfaces are neglected.
 In the absence of photon coupling ($\underline{\mathbf{A}}=0$), $\epsilon_j(\{\underline{\mathbf{R}}\})$ reduces to the conventional \ac{BO} potential energy surface of \ac{DFT}, and the above equation recovers the standard \ac{DFT} results~\cite{martin2020electronic}.
-Efforts to go beyond the BO approximation are still actively pursued~\cite{craig2005trajectory,guan2022theoretical}, but here we restrict ourselves to this approximation as the first step towards understanding how photon quantum fluctuations affect the ground state of photon-coupled solid-state materials.
+Efforts to go beyond the BO approximation are still actively pursued~\cite{craig2005trajectory,zheng2019ab,guan2022theoretical}, but here we restrict ourselves to this approximation as the first step towards understanding how photon quantum fluctuations affect the ground state of photon-coupled solid-state materials.
+In what follows, we further focus on the ground state of the coupled electron-photon system, i.e., the $k=0$ polaritonic potential energy surface $\epsilon_0(\{\underline{\mathbf{R}}\})$, and omit the $k$ index for simplicity in Eq.~\eqref{eq:nuclear_wavefunction}.
+At ambient temperatures, the nuclei in solids in the ground state typically deviate slightly from their equilibrium positions $\underline{\bR_{0}}$.
+Therefore, we adopt the harmonic approximation on the polaritonic ground-state potential energy surface for the nuclei and obtain the equation for the nuclear wavefunction at the (electron-photon) ground state as